safar1212/Portfolio/README.md

 ## 📝 License

-This project is lincensed work from Safar Ali.
+This project is owned my Safar Ali